moremorecoin/spectredocker/README.md

 My Spectre stealth address
 is **smYkGuyCD4z55C4WxtLzkFpNJu8GtFfhLm5minQBvxDMyPLAVLdah2ZjBqTW13QBoCayQW5sVKQMxZNoVYsHV3t7btkDFRq8nMWiyU**, please donate to help this project.
 By default, the docker wallet donates 10% of your staking incomes to the above address every time before it backups your wallet file, if you don't feel like this idea, please set Donate_portion_of_staking to 0 to disable it before you start the docker.

+### Disclaimer

+I tried my best to make it secure and easy to use, but you still have to do your own homework and use it at your own risk.